top of page

 1. How Long Does Low Back Pain Last?

-Most cases of LBP go away on their own after a few days or weeks.
-In some instances the pain can last more than 12 weeks, when it is then classified as chronic low back pain.
-80% of cases should resolve on their own within a few weeks.
+This is probably one of the top questions that people ask about low back pain.
+Unfortunately the answer really depends.
+Most cases of LBP go away on their own after a few days or weeks but sometimes the pain can last more than 12 weeks, which then classifies it as chronic low back pain.
+On a positive note 80% of cases should resolve on their own within a few weeks.

 NSAIDs are recommended for managing low back pain.